 Downtown Santa Cruz Farmers’ Market: 2-4pm in 30 minute intervals.

 Westside Farmers’ Market: 10am-Noon in 30 minute intervals.

 Live Oak Farmers’ Market: 10am-Noon in 30 minute intervals.

 We are NO LONGER offering SENIOR ONLY SHOPPING as of May 1st – We were happy to offer this valuable service for over a year.
 As we come into peak agriculture/market season, and COVID-19 remains stabilized or declining in the community, it is appropriate to lessen the load on the farms and food businesses we work with in the ways we can.

 The health and wellness of the markets, farmers and the community at large are of the utmost importance to us.
-We have implemented policies at our markets that provide for a safe experience including mitigating cross-contamination risks.
+We have implemented policies at our markets that provide for a safe experience.
 Market managers will be diligent in checking that all vendors adhere to health and safety standards.

 - All sampling of fruits, vegetables and other foods is suspended.

-- The music area and kids zone will be suspended.
+- The music area and kids zone are suspended.

-- Additional hand washing stations will be provided at each market.
+- Additional hand washing stations are provided at each market.

-- Avoid touching your face, nose and mouth (especially after handling money).
+- Avoid touching your face, nose and mouth.